OCD is an acronym in common use that technically means Obsessive Compulsive Disorder.

 OCD is classified as an Anxiety Disorder and research indicates that the most effective forms of psychotherapy for dealing with anxiety based problems are the cognitive, or thinking based approaches such as CBT (Cognitive Behavioural Therapy).

-Tranceform Psychology can offer a range of different psychological therapy solutions for OCD which you can read about below.
+Tranceform Psychology offers CBT-based counselling solutions for OCD which you can read about below.